Legitimate Interest Statement (IAB TCF)

 - event-level identifiers (for example, an impression ID or event ID) to prevent double-counting;

-Where feasible, Leanr reduces identifiability (for example, truncating IP addresses for analytics) and uses short retention periods.
+Where feasible, Leanr reduces identifiability (for example, truncating IP addresses for analytics) and uses purpose-specific short retention periods.

 3.3 Balancing test (why users’ rights are not overridden)